azure-template-resources/todo-nodejs-pgsql-googleAuth/README.md

 To learn more about the end-to-end of how this application was built, you can learn more in the [walkthrough](#).

 Other references:
-- [Learn about Azure App Spaces](#) - Simplifies the deployment and management of multiple services in the Azure Portal
+- [Learn about App Spaces](https://learn.microsoft.com/en-us/azure/app-spaces/overview) - Simplifies the deployment and management of multiple services in the Azure Portal
 - [Learn about Azure Static Web App](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) - A service optimized for hosting static web content.
 - [Learn more about Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview) - A service optimized to to simplify the running of containers backed by the power of Kubernetes.